rht-labs/tech-exercise/docs/1-the-manual-menace/1-the-basics.md

 ### Helm 101
 > Helm is the package manager for Kubernetes.
 It provides a way to templatise the Kubernetes YAML that make up our application.
 The Kubernetes resources such as `DeploymentConfig`, `Route` & `Service` can be processed by supplying `values` to the templates.
 In Helm land, there are a few ways to do this.
 A package containing the templates and their default values is called a `chart`.

-Let's deploy a simple application using Helm.
+Let's deploy a simple application using Helm, in this case your Todo List.

 1. Helm charts are packaged and stored in repositories.
 They can be added as dependencies of other charts or used directly.
 Let's add a chart repository now.
 The chart repository stores version history of our charts as well as the tar file the chart is packaged as.
 ```bash